msupply-foundation/msupply_docs/content/docs/coldchain/monitoring.md

 - Location
 - Date/Time Range
 - Type
-- Acknowledged
+- Unacknowledged

+By default, the `Unacknowledged` filter is shown on this page.
 To add a filter to the page, choose the required filter from the drop down.
+To remove any applied filters, click the `Remove all filters` option.

 ![Filter](/docs/coldchain/images/breach_filter.png)